-About the Introduction to Trauma Theology course
+Introduction to Trauma Theology course

-This short online course will provide an introduction to the burgeoning field of trauma theology.
+This short online course offers an introduction to the burgeoning field of trauma theology.
 Since the beginning of the 21st century, theologians have been increasingly taking trauma seriously in terms of the ways in which we do theology and the ways in which we read the biblical narratives.
 Recognising the specific nature of a trauma experience, theologians have been concerned with what impact this has on theology.

 About the Tutor